cretz/fusty/docs/devices.md

   * `type` - Required if protocol present.
 The only acceptable value currently is "ssh".
   * `ssh` - Required if protocol present.
     * `port` - Required if protocol present.
 The port to connect to SSH on.
+    * `include_cbc_ciphers` - Optional boolean.
+By default this is false.
+If true, the `aes128-cbc`, `aes192-cbc`,
+      `aes256-cbc`, and `3des-cbc` ciphers will be supported.
+This is discouraged as CBC ciphers are known to be insecure.
 * `tags` - Optional collection of tag strings.
 This allows workers to choose specific devices.
 * `credentials` - Required.
   * `user` - The username to login as